 One Ton were a Québecois trio whose sole album, 2002's wildly overlong Abnormal Pleasures, is so chock-full of ideas that they ended up merely confusing the general public, despite having a minor hit with Supersexworld.
 Hip-hop, indie, Latin, jazz, reggae...
 It's all here, often all within the same track, which, while musically meritorious, doesn't always make for the easiest listening, although they probably thought they were being commercial.
 Incidentally, Perfect Being is nearly four minutes of silence, so maybe 'commercial' isn't quite the right word to use.
 Emile Goyette and Eric Filto play 'Mellotron' on Let The Music Play, with interlocking flute parts that might fool the ear, were it not for the obviously fake strings later in the track, the flutes cropping up again, uncredited, on Paper Thin.
 It's no great surprise that they never made another album; this didn't sell well enough for Canadian Warners to pick up their option, although I'm sure they could've made records for an indie for as long as they liked.

-Only Children comprise several ex-members of Kansas local heroes The Anniversary, who clearly felt the need to (re) connect with their roots.
-Their debut, 2007's Change of Living, is an excellent Americana effort, highlights including the title track, featuring some excellent Skynyrd-esque guitar work, Girl With The Golden Hair and 'epic country' closer The Circle Will Not Be Broken, but genre fans will find little to disappoint them here.
+Only Children comprise several ex-members of Kansas local heroes The Anniversary, who clearly felt the need to (re)connect with their roots.
+Their debut, 2007's Change of Living, is an excellent Americana effort, highlights including the title track, featuring cool Skynyrd-esque guitar work, Girl With The Golden Hair and 'epic country' closer The Circle Will Not Be Broken, but genre fans will find little to disappoint them here.
 Producer Marc Benning adds a minor samplotron flute part to Through The Night.

 Opeth (Sweden) see: